Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Related Work

 \subsection{Data Augmentations}

-Data augmentations have played an key role in achieving state-of-the-art results for many computer vision tasks such as image classification\cite{he2016deep,tan2019efficientnet,shao2020label,park2019convolutional} on ImageNet\cite{krizhevsky2017imagenet}, object detection\cite{ren2016faster,lin2017focal,liu2016ssd,zhang2019feature} on MS COCO\cite{lin2014microsoft}.
-The simplest strategy for solving overfitting is to train CNN-based models on larger scale of data.
+Data augmentations have played an key role in achieving state-of-the-art results for many computer vision tasks such as image classification\cite{cen2021deep,mahmood2020resfeats} on ImageNet\cite{krizhevsky2017imagenet}, object detection\cite{ren2016faster,tong2020recent,wu2020iou} on MS COCO\cite{lin2014microsoft}.
+The simplest strategy for solving domain shift is to train CNN-based models on a larger scale of data.
+But it is difficult to build a large-scale dataset.
 Many data augmentation strategies have been proposed to augment the existing datasets such as random crop\cite{krizhevsky2017imagenet,szegedy2015going}, color jittering\cite{szegedy2015going}, perspective transformation\cite{huang2019faster}, Auto/RandAugment\cite{cubuk2018autoaugment,cubuk2020randaugment}, and random expansion\cite{ghiasi2020simple,liu2016ssd}.
-These augmentation strategies are originally designed for image classification\cite{krizhevsky2017imagenet} and are mainly used for improving the classification models' invariance to data transformations in image classification task.
+These augmentation strategies can effectively improve the performance of the source domain but can't solve the problem of domain shift well.
+So a method that can improve the performance of the source domain and solve the domain shift is important.